-Submitting your illustrations, pictures and other artwork (such as multimedia and supplementary files) in an electronic format helps us produce your work to the best possible standards, ensuring accuracy, clarity, and a high level of detail.
+Submitting your illustrations, pictures and other artwork (such as multimedia and supplementary files) in an electronic format helps us produce your work to the best possible standards, ensuring accuracy, clarity, accessibility, and a high level of detail.

-- The figure files should be named in a logical way (e.g. [first author surname]Fig1.tif).
+- Be named in a logical way (e.g. [First author surname]Fig1.tif).